What is the Elimination Period of an Individual Disability Policy?

 Assess Your Dependents

-The number of dependents you have can influence your choice of elimination period.
-If you have few or no dependents, you might be able to save money by selecting a longer elimination period.
-However, if you have multiple dependents, shorter elimination periods may be preferable to help cover increased expenses in case of disability.
+The number of dependents you have can influence your choice.
+If you have few or no dependents, you might be able to save money by selecting a longer period.
+However, if you have multiple dependents, shorter periods may be preferable to help cover increased expenses in case of disability.

 Evaluate Your Savings

-Consider the size of your emergency fund when deciding on an elimination period.
-If you have substantial savings set aside, you may feel comfortable choosing a longer elimination period.
-In contrast, if your savings wouldn’t be enough savings cover several months without income, opting for a shorter elimination period, despite higher premiums, may be more prudent to ensure financial stability during a disability.
+Consider the size of your emergency fund when deciding on a period.
+If you have substantial savings set aside, you may feel comfortable choosing a longer option.
+In contrast, if your savings wouldn’t be enough savings cover several months without income, opting for a shorter period, despite higher premiums, may be more prudent to ensure financial stability during a disability.

 Making Informed Choices for Your Long Term or Short Term Disability Insurance